drazioti/papers/README.md

 **C5.** Solutions of hard knapsack problems using extreme pruning.
 3rd CryCybIW, 26-27 May 2016, Athens, Greece, Optimization and its Applications (SOIA), vol.131, Pages 81-95, Springer (2018) - Joint work with A. Papadopoulou and E. Daravigkas.

 **C6.** Enhancing an Attack to DSA Schemes, CAI 2019, p.
 13-25.
 LNCS 11545, Springer, 2019 - with M. Adamoudis and D. Poulakis

+**C7.** Towards message recovery in NTRU Encryption with auxiliary data,NuT-MiC 2024, LNCS 14966, Springer (with M. Adamoudis and E. Poimenidou)

 ## Book Chapters